 The surface of the Earth is 71% water and 29% land (we should have named our planet Ocean).
 A typical cross section of the crust looks like the following:

 The dry land is composed primarily of:

-The lifecycle of these rocks is given in the following diagram:
+The typical lifecycle of these kinds of rocks is given in the following diagram: